-We usually pair our crock pot Mexican pulled pork with our fresh, home made flour tortillas and pico de gallo or salsa verde as well as some more cilantro, avocado or homemade guacamole, and pineapple chunks.
+We usually pair our crock pot Mexican pulled pork with our soft, fresh flour tortillas and flavorful pico de gallo or salsa verde as well as some more cilantro, avocado or homemade guacamole, and pineapple chunks.

 Our family loves taco night, but when the same old ground beef gets old we like to spice it up with different meats.
 This is a great dish to make alot of as it stores and freezes so well.

 If refrigerating for later, store with enough liquid to be able to pan fry the meat later (the juices will soak into the meat for the same tasty result).